 As noted in the 5G Mobile Devices, Features, and Technologies: Vendors, Trends, and Forecasts report, a total of 107.8 million 5G handset devices will ship in Europe by the time 2022 concludes, which covers everything from smartphones to tablets.
 That number will steadily grow through 2027—when 197.4 million 5G-capable devices will ship for the year.
 These market forecasts include both 5G Classic and 5G-Advanced, the latter not seeing shipments until 2024.

-Of the nearly 108 million 5G mobile devices that shipped in 2022, 90.1 million (84%) come from Western Europe, with the remainder coming from the Eastern portion of the continent.
-By 2027, Eastern Europe will chip away at the overall regional 5G market when it will account for 60.1 million (30%) of the 197.4 million 5G mobile devices shipped that year on the continent.
+As the chart above goes to show, of the nearly 108 million 5G mobile devices that shipped in 2022, 90.1 million (84%) come from Western Europe.
+The remainder of device shipments come from the Eastern portion of the continent.
+By 2027, Eastern Europe will chip away at the overall regional 5G market when it accounts for 60.1 million (30%) of the 197.4 million 5G mobile devices shipped that year on the continent.

 Moreover, 81.3 million (85%) of these devices run on the sub-6 GHz spectrum band and 14.4 million (15%) run on 5G sub-6 GHz + Millimeter Wave (mmWave).
 However, mmWave will see significant growth in the coming years and will be found in half of all 5G mobile devices shipped in 2027.